ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Triage.md

 ## Housekeeping
 * [ ] Title the issue as "<ISO date> Data Triage" e.g. **2020-07-09 Data Triage**
-* [ ] Assign this issue to both the Data Analyst and Data Engineer assigned to Triage
+* [ ] Assign this issue to both the Data Analyst, Analytics Engineer and Data Engineer assigned to Triage
 * [ ] [Add a weight to the issue](https://about.gitlab.com/handbook/business-ops/data-team/how-we-work/#issue-pointing)
 * [ ] Link any issues opened as a result of Data Triage to this `parent` issue.

 ## Data Analyst tasks
-All tasks below should be checked off on your Triage day.
+All tasks below should be checked off at the end of Triage day.
-This is the most important issue on your Triage day.
-Please prioritize this issue since we dedicate a day from your milestone to this activity.

 ### Reply to slack channels
 * [ ] Review each slack message request in the **#data** and **#data-lounge** channel
-    - [ ] Reply to slack threads by pointing GitLab team member to the appropriate handbook page, visualization, or to other GitLab team member who may know more about the topic.
+    - [ ] Reply to slack threads by pointing GitLab team member to the appropriate handbook page, visualization or,
-    - [ ] Direct GitLab team member to the channel description, which has the link to the Data team project, if the request requires more than 5 minutes of investigative effort from a Data team member.
+    - [ ] Direct GitLab team member to the channel description, which has the link to the Data team project, if the request requires more than 5 minutes of investigative effort from a Data team member or,
+    - [ ] Ping [Triage Group](https://about.gitlab.com/handbook/business-technology/data-team/how-we-work/triage/#enterprise-data-program-triage-instructions) who may know more about the topic.
  * [ ] Review each slack message in the **#data-triage** channel, which will inform the triager of what issues have been opened in the data team project that day.
 Because this channel can sometimes be difficult to keep track of, you **should** also look at [issues with the ~"Needs Triage" label](https://gitlab.com/gitlab-data/analytics/-/issues?label_name%5B%5D=Needs+Triage&scope=all&state=opened), as this label is added every hour to issues that may have been missed.
     - [ ] For each issue opened by a non-Data Team member, label the issue by:
         - [ ] Adding the `Workflow::start (triage)` and `Triage` label
         - [ ] Adding additional [labels](https://about.gitlab.com/handbook/business-ops/data-team/how-we-work/#issue-labeling)